yumc-afk/SkyRL/skyrl-train/docs/examples/training_backends.rst

 Switching Training Backends
 =========================================
-With SkyRL-Train, you can switch between different training backends with minimal changes to your training script.
+In SkyRL, you can switch between different training backends with minimal changes to your training script.

 Currently, we support the following training backends: